tendermint/spec/rfc/006-backfill-blocks.md

 ```

 If all chunks are accepted and state sync is successful then the backfill height
-would be returned to the node so that it could execute backfill (via the
+would be returned from state sync to the node so that it can execute the
-blockchain reactor) to retrieve the necessary blocks.
-A backfill height of 0
+backfill process (via the blockchain reactor) to retrieve the necessary blocks.
-would mean that this step is ignored.
+A backfill height of 0 would mean that this step is ignored.

 ```golang
 go func() {